opensafely/documentation/docs/actions-scripts.md

 #### All other external users

-If you are not a member of the opensafely GitHub organisation, you will need to provide your own Stata-MP license
+If you are not a member of the opensafely GitHub organisation, you will need to provide your own Stata-MP license.
+Unfortunately other flavours of Stata are not yet supported; let us know if this is a problem.

-First, locate your Stata authorization code as follows:
+First, locate your Stata license string as follows:

 Locate a text file, called STATA.LIC (on Windows) or stata.lic (macOS and Linux) which is usually at the top level of the folder of your Stata installation: